jupyter/ngcm-tutorial/README.md

 for scientific applications, focusing on exciting recent developments, web-based notebooks with code, graphics, and rich HTML.

-Day 1: Core Jupyter and IPython
+Day 1 morning: Core Jupyter and IPython

 -   Notebook Basics
 -   IPython - beyond plain python
 -   Markdown Cells
 -   Rich Display System
--   Introduction to Interactive Javascript Widgets
--   Customizing IPython - a condensed version
+-   Beyond Python: the Jupyter architecture with Julia and R

+Day 1 afternoon: Working with notebook files

+-   Converting notebooks to other formats with nbconvert
+-   Using notebooks in version control, with git and nbdime
+-   Sharing notebooks online using nbviewer
+-   Notebooks in continuous integration with nbval

-Day 2 morning: Interactivity and the Jupyter project
+Day 2 morning: Interactive widgets in notebooks

+-   Using interact() to explore a function
+-   Creating widgets manually and connecting them to Python functions
+-   Laying out widgets on the page
 -   The architecture of interactive widgets
--   Developing custom widgets
--   Notebooks as documents: sharing and converting them
--   Beyond Python: the Jupyter architecture with Julia and R
--   JupyterHub: multiuser Jupyter environments

 Day 2 afternoon: Parallel computing with IPython